 We offer a wide range of pediatric care services.
-The following list is an example of some of the conditions we treat.
-Please feel free to call our offices with questions about any conditions we treat.
+The following list are examples of some of the conditions we treat.
+Please feel free to call our office with questions about any conditions we treat.

 Conditions our Doctors Treat

 - Abdominal Pain

 - Acute Asthma Exacerbations

 - Initial Evaluation of broken bones, sprains and strains

 - Urinary Tract Infections